rohanmathewalex/rohanmathewalex/README.md

 Forkify is a search app built using ES6 JavaScript.
 In this app, users get 1000+ recipes.
 The feature currently built is that the use can search for recipes and ADD the ingredients into the shopping cart.
 Also, users can add recipes to their favorites.

 ## Certification
-- IBM Online - IBM Full Stack Developer Certification (In Progress)
+- IBM Online - IBM Full Stack software Developer Certification

-## Learning and Development
-I actively engage in ongoing learning through courses, workshops, and hands-on projects.
-I'm eager to enhance my skills and contribute meaningfully to collaborative development environments.

 ## Major Achievements
 ### [DineDirect](http://dinedirect.in/)